 Recently, we have been working on several decision problems for transhipment terminals and general routing aspects arising in the industry related to 1) the optimization of transhipment operations, 2) vehicle routing and scheduling with environmental and societal considerations and 3) hazardous materials transportation.
 We are developing mathematical models and algorithms that are able to capture the inherent dynamics and stochasticity of the problems.

-View our Publications.
+View our publications and projects.

 CENTRAL researchers have been working on various problems of shared transport systems and multimodal itinerary planning.
 Recently, we have been addressing issues related to strategic, tactical and operational decisions in (electric) carsharing systems.

 Our current research interests are focusing on an implementation of an operational framework which deals with decisions of carsharing systems (e.g. relocation of vehicles and personnel, accepting/rejecting demand) in real time.
 We are also working on developing mathematical models and efficient algorithms for solving multimodal, multicriteria, international, door-to-door trip planning systems.

 Large scale technological and natural disasters require the effective planning and deployment of emergency response resources that are the responsibility of a diverse set of public and private organisations.
 Emergency response logistics constitutes an essential component of emergency response management and provides the means for coping effectively with the negative impacts of large scale disasters.